NonLERFness of arithmetic hyperbolic manifold groups and mixed 3-manifold groups: Preliminaries

 For a top dimensional open face $F$ of the Thurston norm unit ball, let $C$ be the open cone over $F$.
-In \cite{Th}, Thurston showed that an integer point $\alpha\in H_2(M,\partial M;\mathbb{R})$ corresponds to a surface bundle structure of $M$ if and only if $\alpha$ is contained in an open cone $C$ as above and all integer points in $C$ correspond to surface bundle structures of $M$.
-In this case, the corresponding face $F$ is called a {\it fibered face}, and $C$ is called a {\it fibered cone}.
+In \cite{Th2}, Thurston showed that an integer point $\alpha\in H_2(M,\partial M;\mathbb{R})$ corresponds to a surface bundle structure of $M$ if and only if $\alpha$ is contained in an open cone $C$ as above and all integer points in $C$ correspond to surface bundle structures of $M$.
+In this case, $C$ is called a {\it fibered cone}, and the corresponding face $F$ is called a {\it fibered face}.
 For any point (possibly not an integer point) in a fibered cone, we call it a {\it fibered class}.